Canadian Market Might Start Positive

 Letzte Top-Ranking Nachrichten

-Börse aktuell - Live TickerATX und DAX letztlich in Rot -- Wall Streetschließt im Minus -- Asiens Börsen schließlich im Plus - Starke Gewinne in Tokio
+Börse aktuell - Live TickerATX und DAX gehen mit leichterer Tendenz ins Wochenende -- US-Börsen schließen höher -- Asiens Börsen machen letztlich Verluste

-Der heimische sowie der deutsche Aktienmarkt zeigten sich am Donnerstag mit Verlusten.
-Die US-Börsen präsentierten sich mit schwächerer Tendenzen.
-Die Börsen in Fernost verzeichneten am Donnerstag Gewinne.
+Der heimische sowie der deutsche Aktienmarkt gaben am Freitag nach.
+Die Wall Street legte am Freitag zu.
+Die Börsen in Fernost verzeichneten zum Wochenende rote Vorzeichen.